vineethac/Kubernetes/mini-project/README.md

 ❯ helm repo update
 ❯ helm repo list
 ❯ helm search repo loki
-❯ helm show values grafana/loki-stack > loki-stack/values.yaml
 ```
+* I saved the values file using `helm show values grafana/loki-stack` and made necessary mofifications as mentioned below.
+This step and next two steps are just a note to explain how this values file was created.
 * From the `loki-stack/values.yaml` I enabled Grafana by setting `enabled: true`.
 This will create a new Grafana instance.
 * I also added a section under `grafana.ingress` in the `loki-stack/values.yaml`, that will create an ingress resource for this new Grafana instace.
 * Deploy loki-stack using Helm.
 ```
 ❯ helm upgrade --install --atomic loki-stack grafana/loki-stack --values loki-stack/values.yaml --kubeconfig=gc.kubeconfig --create-namespace --namespace=loki-stack